 My conclusion is that we should reject the paper, for the following reasons:

 - There are too many errors and problems with the study, the data, the reporting, interpretation…

 - The researchers do not follow the conventions of the literature

-- Strange study design favors the keto group
+- Study design favors the keto group from week 10-11

 - The abstract only reports some results and it is biased towards the keto group